Help With Prenup, Postnup And Other Agreements

 - Marital settlement agreements: When two people begin to contemplate a divorce, they will often hire an attorney to draft a marital settlement agreement.
 A marital settlement agreement is similar to a divorce judgment in that it addresses each party’s rights and obligations with regard to property, support, custody and parenting time.
 However, a marital settlement agreement is entered into by the parties before either party files for divorce.
 Couples often prefer this manner of terminating their marital relationship as it provides them with the opportunity to consider their needs according to their own schedule, rather than pursuant to a schedule that may be dictated to them by the court once a filing is made.
 If the parties are working on their marriage, a marital settlement agreement can provide peace of mind while they work on other parts of their marriage.
 Once completed, if a party does file for divorce, this comprehensive agreement can be incorporated into a divorce judgment and will be enforced by the court.

-If you have questions regarding prenuptial or postnuptial agreements, schedule a consultation at Berman Law Center, P.C.
+If you have questions regarding prenuptial or postnuptial agreements, schedule a screening at Berman Law Center, P.C.
 Do not hesitate to contact our office by calling 503-715-2108, toll free 800-282-9288 or by completing our online contact form.
-We provide a free, 15-minute phone consultation, and, depending on the needs of our clients, we can offer off-hours meeting times.
+We provide a free, 15-minute phone screening, and, depending on the needs of our clients, we can offer off-hours meeting times.